Drug Evaluation Committee 2013-60 Form of Contract between a National Clinical Research Supervisor and a CRO

 In both cases 1) and 2) above, a tripartite contract should be concluded between the implementing medical institution, CRO A, and CRO B.

-In the contract with CRO B, which is entrusted with monitoring, whether the overseas company, which is the sponsor of the clinical trial, or CRO A, which is the domestic manager of the clinical trial, will be the contracting party will depend on the details of the contract between the overseas company and CRO A. If CRO A, as the in-country caretaker of the clinical trial, outsources (or, from the overseas company's perspective, sub-commissions) monitoring services to CRO B, then CRO A would be the contracting party.
+In the contract with CRO B, which is entrusted with monitoring, whether the overseas company, which is the sponsor of the clinical trial, or CRO A, which is the domestic manager of the clinical trial, should be the contracting party depends on the details of the contract between the overseas company and CRO A. If CRO A, as the in-country caretaker of the clinical trial, outsources (or, from the overseas company's perspective, sub-commissions) monitoring services to CRO B, then CRO A would be the contracting party.
 If the overseas company outsources such work to CRO B, then the overseas company becomes the contractor.
 However, it is important to clarify the roles of the overseas company, CRO A, and CRO B, so we recommend a three-party contract including CRO A.

 With regard to the clinical trial contract with the site, Article 13, Paragraph 1, Guidance 2 of the GCP states, "Upon agreement between the party requesting the clinical trial, the contract research organization, and the site, a two-party contract between the contract research organization and the site may be acceptable. tosareteimasu。 In other words, if CRO A, CRO B, and the implementing medical institution agree, a two-party contract between CRO B and the implementing medical institution is also possible.

-Reason for revision of opinion
+Reason for revision